Zipz1/SmartHealer-Capybara/README.md

 # SmartHealer Capybara

+> **Heal smarter.
+Waste less mana.
+Stay in control.**

-> **Automatic spell rank selection for Turtle WoW 1.18.1 based realms.**
+Automatic spell rank selection for Turtle WoW 1.18.1 based realms.

+SmartHealer Capybara intelligently selects the most appropriate healing spell rank based on your target's missing health.
+By reducing overhealing and unnecessary mana usage, it helps you heal more efficiently in dungeons, raids and PvP.

-A modern continuation of SmartHealer featuring a redesigned configuration UI, Focus Players and improved spell rank selection.
+Originally inspired by SmartHealer, SmartHealer Capybara continues the project with a redesigned configuration interface, Focus Players, improved compatibility and ongoing community maintenance.

 ---

 # Features

-- Automatic spell rank selection
+- Intelligent automatic spell rank selection
-- Per-spell Raid and Focus rank ranges
+- Reduce overhealing and conserve mana
 - Configurable overheal multiplier
-- Focus Players
+- Priority healing with Focus Players
+- Individual Raid and Focus rank ranges for every spell
-- Modern configuration UI
+- Modern and easy-to-use configuration UI
+- Compatible with Turtle WoW and Capybara clients

 ---

+# Screenshots

 ## Spell Configuration

-Configure overheal and spell rank ranges for every healing spell.
+Configure spell rank limits and overheal settings for each healing spell.

 ![Spell Configuration](docs/images/spells.png)